Merger of tribal areas with Khyber Pakhtunkhwa

-On 31 May 2018, with the application of 25th Amendment, Federally Administrated Tribal Areas ceased to exist, and stood merged into neighbouring province of Khyber Pakhtunkhwa.
+On 31 May 2018, with the application of 25th Amendment, the Federally Administered Tribal Areas ceased to exist, and stood merged into neighbouring province of Khyber Pakhtunkhwa.

 Reforms

 Abolition of Frontier Crimes Regulations

 Two days before the assent to 25th Amendment, President of Pakistan signed a law which was named as FATA Interim Governance Regulation, 2018, This law repealed Frontier Crimes Regulations, 1901, legally abolished the offices of Political Agent, Additional Political Agent, and Assistant Political Agent.
 It also provided for change of status of tribal agencies into districts and frontier regions into sub-divisions.

 Administrative Reforms

 Following the merger, on 10 June 2018, Government of Khyber Pakhtunkhwa abolished the posts of Political Agent and Assistant Political Agents after 116 years of their existence.
 They were introduced in 1897 by British Government.
 The Government of Khyber Pakhtunkhwa issued another notification on 19 July 2018, through this notification all the agencies and frontier regions of Former FATA Region were incorporated into KPK. and renamed as districts and subdivisions respectively.

 After the repeal of Frontier Crimes Regulations and application of regular laws, Political Agents and Assistant Political Agents who held judicial powers ceased to exist.
 Deputy Commissioners and Assistant Commissioner were now incapable of deciding judicial cases or act as a magistrate because of separation of power as guaranteed in the Constitution of Pakistan.
 They were also stripped of financial powers to impose Rahdaris, import and export tax and any kind of levies.